 Freeman "Grant" Miner was born on April 22, 1869 near Kingwood, Somerset County, PA, the son of Ephraim and Joanna (Younkin) Minerd.
 He was named after Civil War hero Ulysses S. Grant.

-Grant was born mentally retarded, and never married.
+Grant was born with mental disabilities and never married.
 When he was about six years of age, his mother died, leaving him and his brother William Lincoln "Linc" Miner motherless.
-Two years later, their father married again, to a cousin, Rosetta Harbaugh, who was a loving step-mother over the years.
+Two years later, their father married again, to a cousin, Rosetta Harbaugh, who became a loving step-mother over the years.

 At a young age, Grant received $300 from the estate of his late grandfather, Rev. Herman Younkin.
 However, because he could not manage his finances or hold down a job, he was placed under the guardianship of Thomas Williams.

 By 1890, at age 21, Grant was so incapable that his father petitioned the Court of Common Pleas of Somerset County to be named his guardian and to receive an allowance to cover "boarding, clothing, care and attention until further order of the court."
 Later, the Somerset Trust Company was named guardian of Grant’s estate.

 In 1920, Grant was residing with his cousin, Milton B. and Anna E. Colflesh in Lower Turkeyfoot Township.
 His occupation was listed as "laborer – lumber mill."

 Grant is said to have had a violent temper, and the erratic behavior frightened his nieces.
 But he also had a compassionate side, as related in this story by the late Forrest Hall, a step-cousin, of Kingwood: